The explicit Laplace transform for the Wishart process: Alternative existing methods

 The value for $Q$ was obtained along the following steps: given a matrix $A\in S_d^+$ such that $AM=M^\top A$, we compute its inverse and let $Q$ be obtained from a Cholesky factorization of this inverted matrix.

-Table \eqref{tab:NumericalExperiment} shows the value of the moment generating function for different values of the time horizon $t$.
-The four methods lead to values which are very close to each other, and this constitutes a first test proving that the new methodology produces correct results. \\

-The next important point that we should consider is the execution speed.
+Table \ref{tab:NumericalExperiment} shows the value of the moment generating function for different values of the time horizon $t$.
+The four methods lead to values which are very close to each other, and this constitutes a first test proving that the new methodology produces correct results.
+Let us now consider another important point issue, namely the execution speed.
 In order to obtain a good degree of precision for the variation of constants method, we were forced to employ a fine integration grid.
 This results in a poor performance of this method in terms of speed.
-In Figure \eqref{fig:calculation_time} we compare the time spent by the three analytical methods for the calculation of the moment generating function.
-As $t$ gets larger, the execution time for the variation of constants method grows exponentially, whereas the time required by the linearization and the new methodology is the same.\\
+In Figure \ref{fig:calculation_time} we compare the time spent by the three analytical methods for the calculation of the moment generating function.
+As $t$ gets larger, the execution time for the variation of constants method grows exponentially, whereas the time required by the linearization and the new methodology is the same.
 The Runge-Kutta method is a numerical solution to the problem, so the real competitors of our methodology are the variation of constants and the linearization method.
-As we saw above, the variation of constant method is quite cumbersome.
-This is because in order to implement the variation of constants methods we have to solve numerically an algebraic Riccati equation, then we have to perform a first numerical integration in order to determine ${\psi}$ and another numerical integration to compute ${\phi}$.
-The above procedure is obviously time consuming, hence we believe that this method is not suitable for applications, in particular in a calibration setting.\\

-Finally, we would like to compare the linearization of the Riccati ODE to the new methodology.
+Finally, we compared the linearization of the Riccati ODE to the new methodology.
 In terms of precision and execution speed the two methodologies seem to provide the same performance, up to the fourteenth digit.
 This shows that, under the parametric restriction of Theorem \ref{main} our methodology represents a valid alternative.
+The results are illustrated in Table \ref{tab:NumericalExperiment2} up to the maturity $t=100$.